INMAS-Math/INMAS-Math.github.io/resources.md

 institutions.

 ### Program Advertisement
-The advertisement of the program is made through the following instruments:
+The program was advertised through the following instruments:

-1. A website describing the program, its goals, activities, and calendar of events.
+1. A website describing the program and its goals, activities, and calendar of events.
-1. Emails sent to all graduate students enrolled at the participating departments describing the program and how to apply.
+1. Emails to all graduate students in participating departments, to describe the program and explain how to apply.
-1. Informational sessions held over Zoom, including time for Q&A.  It is good for these sessions to invite students who participated in the program in previous years so that they can share their experience with prospective students.
-We observed that the majority of questions asked during these sessions were addressed to these students.
+1. Information sessions held online, with plenty of time for Q&A. Program alumni (students who had participated in previous years) were invited to participate too, so that they could share their experiences with prospective students.
+The majority of questions asked during the information sessions were addressed to the alumni.
-1. Optional organized on-site visits to the node presenting the program to the students and answering their questions.
-As for previous point, former students are good ambassadors for the program, and should be invited to participate.
+1. Optional on-site visits by INMAS personnel to the node departments, in order to publicize the program to students and run Q&A sessions.
+As in the online sessions, former students proved to be good ambassadors for the program.

 ### Program Application Process
-Depending on the size of the pool of applicants, the application process can be coordinated using different tools.
-For a small pool of applicants, a simple email address with a form can be sufficient.
-In the first year of the program, we used a form on Google docs.
-For larger sizes, we found it more convenient to use an online workflow management software, so that all the information could be organized and carried through the year.
-We used a workflow management tool from Monday.com (Monday).
-We advertised the program in September with a deadline for applications a few weeks later.
-Selection decision was given in the following week and delivered through email.
-If program is integrated within the regular curriculum of the institution, the application process would simply leverage existing systems.
+Depending on the number of applicants for such a program, the application process could be coordinated using different tools.
+For a small pool of applicants, a simple email address with a webform might suffice; in the first year of our program, we used a Google form.
+For larger cohorts, we found it more convenient to utilize online workflow management software from Monday.com ("Monday"), which enabled us to gather and organize student information and then carry it through the year's activities.
+If a program were integrated within the regular curriculum of an institution, the application process could simply leverage existing record-keeping systems.

-This workflow management tool was also used for [internship application process](#internship-application-process) and [internship progress monitoring](#internship-progress-monitoring).
+We used the workflow management tool also for the [internship application process](#internship-application-process) and [internship progress monitoring](#internship-progress-monitoring).
 Using Monday's form feature, all student application data were instantly stored in a database, easily viewable in aggregate form and linked via the student's email to any future records associated with the student.

-In addition to demographic and contact information, the form asked students for:
+In addition to demographic and contact information, the form asked students to describe:

 * Recent relevant coursework
 * Fields of interest in mathematics and statistics